buildwithdan/flask-portfolio/README.md

 ### Docker Run Command

-Replace the paths in bold with appropriate local machine paths:
+Replace the paths in red with the path to your own local machine folders you created:
+<span style="color:red">/path/to/blogs:</span>/app/api/content/posts \

+-v /path/to/projects:/app/api/content/projects \

 ```bash
 docker run -d \